pedroacl/datasciencecoursera/README.md

 # Coursera Data Science
-## Repo for the Coursera Data Science Course
+## Repository for the Coursera Data Science Course